HB-1915

 Plain Language

-Deployers must conduct and document regular performance evaluations and risk assessments of each AI device.
-The evaluations should incorporate feedback solicited from qualified end-users and, when feasible, participation in national specialty society AI assessment registries.
-When performance concerns are identified, deployers must take corrective action to mitigate patient risk.
-This is an ongoing obligation — not a one-time pre-deployment assessment — covering the entire lifecycle of the deployed device.
+Deployers must regularly evaluate AI device performance and conduct risk assessments, documenting the results.
+These evaluations should incorporate feedback solicited from the licensed physicians who use the devices and, where feasible, participation in national specialty society AI assessment registries.
+When performance concerns surface, deployers must take corrective action to mitigate patient risk.
+This is a continuing post-deployment obligation — not satisfied by pre-deployment testing alone.

 Statutory Text